-In this video, we'll look at how to use HLOOKUP.
+In this video, we'll look at how to use the HLOOKUP function.
 HLOOKUP works just like VLOOKUP, but instead of getting the value of an item from a certain column in a table, HLOOKUP gets a value from a certain row in a table.

 Let's take a look.

-Here's an the VLOOKUP commission example we've looked at previously.
-Let me quickly run through that example again to recap.
+Here's the VLOOKUP commission example we've looked at previously.
+Let me quickly run through the example again to recap.

-To lookup the correct commission value in this table with VLOOKUP, we give VLOOKUP the value to lookup and the table array to use.
-In this case, I won't use a named range, but I will convert the table to an absolute reference so I can copy the formula down.
+To look up the correct commission value in this table with VLOOKUP, we give VLOOKUP the value to look up and the table array to use.
+In this case, I won't use a named range, but I will convert the table to an absolute reference so that I can copy the formula down.

 Next, we give VLOOKUP the column number from which to get the commission rate, in this case 2.
 Finally, we need to specify an exact or approximate match.
-We definitely want an approximate match.
+We definitely want an approximate match in this case.

 Now when I copy this down, we get the correct commission rates for each salesperson in the list.

-I just copy the table, bring up Paste Special, and select Transpose.
+I just copy the table, bring up the Paste Special dialog, and select "Transpose."

-Now we have a horizontal table and can build the HLOOKUP formulas.
+Now we have a horizontal table that can build our HLOOKUP formula.

 Again, HLOOKUP has identical functionality to VLOOKUP.

 I need to supply the value to look up and the table array (which I'll again make an absolute reference).
-Now I need to provide a row index.
-In our table, the commission rates are in the 2nd row, so I need to use 2.
+Next I need to provide a row index.
+In our table, the commission rates are in the 2nd row, so I need to use the number 2.
 Finally, I need to make sure HLOOKUP is using approximate match.

-When I press enter and copy the formulas down, HLOOKUP gives us the same commission rates we got using VLOOKUP.
+When I press Enter and copy the formulas down, the HLOOKUP function gives us the same commission rates we calculated using VLOOKUP.

-Just like VLOOKUP, HLOOKUP is fully dynamic and will return the current information in the lookup table.
+Just like VLOOKUP, HLOOKUP is fully dynamic and returns the current information in the lookup table.

-HLOOKUP is an Excel function to lookup and retrieve data from a specific row in table.
-The "H" in HLOOKUP stands for "horizontal", where lookup values appear in the first row of the table, moving horizontally to the right.
+The Excel HLOOKUP function finds and retrieve a value from data in a horizontal table.
+The "H" in HLOOKUP stands for "horizontal", and lookup values must appear in the first row of the table, moving horizontally to the right.
 HLOOKUP supports...